Partnership Facilitator: Kylie Durant, Holbrook Landcare Network

 S2S achievements to date:

-- Since 2007, S2S has secured around $3 million in funding support from Government (Federal and State), Philanthropic trusts, and corporate businesses.
-S2S is currently sustained through NSW Government’s Environmental Trust funding, including supporting the Facilitator position, recognised by the S2S WG as critical in maintaining cohesion and momentum.
+Since 2007, S2S has secured around $3 million in funding support from Government (Federal and State), Philanthropic trusts, and corporate businesses.

-- Around 400 hectares has been protected under NCT conservation covenants under the S2S Covenanting Program through funding from the NSW Government’s Environmental Trust.
-A further 100 hectares is currently in negotiation in the Woomargama and Jindera priority landscapes.
+Around 500 hectares has been protected under NCT conservation covenants under the S2S Covenanting Program through funding from the NSW Government’s Environmental Trust forming significant corridors of privately conserved land in the priority landscapes.

-- In 2012, S2S secured $2.3 million over 5 years through the Federal Government’s Biodiversity Fund for the ‘S2S Bushlinks Project’.
-Bushlinks is being managed by Holbrook Landcare Network in collaboration with the partnership and involves large-scale revegetation on farms to enhance and improve connectivity of habitat in S2S priority areas.
-To date around 500 hectares of revegetation has either been completed or is scheduled for completion in 2014.
+In 2012, S2S secured $2.3 million over 5 years through the Federal Government’s Biodiversity Fund for the ‘S2S Bushlinks Project’, managed by Holbrook Landcare Network in collaboration with the partnership.
+Bushlinks has achieved 1200ha of patch protection and revegetation on farms to enhance and improve connectivity of habitat across the S2S area.

 - S2S Willd Pollinator Count Bioblitz 2015